Common myths about appraising

-Legally, an appraiser has to be state certified to create legitimate real estate appraisals for federally-related sales.
-Also by law, you have the ability to receive a copy of the completed appraisal report from your lending agency.
-Contact our professional staff if you have any concerns about the appraisal process.
+It is required by the government that an appraiser is required to be state-licensed to write appraisals for federally-related home transactions in California.
+You are also entitled by law to receive a copy of the completed report from your lender.
+Contact Savery Appraisal Services, Inc. if you have any concerns about the appraisal procedure.

-Fact: This usually isn't true; most states do support the concept that the assessed value is the same as market value, but not always.
-Examples include when interior remodeling has happened and the assessor does not know about the improvements, or when houses in the area have not been reassessed for an prolonged time.
+Fact: While most states support the suggestion that assessed value equates estimated market value, this often is not the case.
+At times when interior remodeling has occurred and the assessor is not aware of the improvement or other homes in the neighborhood have not been reassessed for years or more, it may vary wildly.

-Myth: Any time market value is established, it should be similar to the replacement cost of the property.
+Myth: Any time market value is found, it should be similar to the replacement cost of the house.

-Fact: The way market value is arrived at is based on what a buyer would likely pay a willing seller for a house without being under pressure from any external group to buy or sell.
-The dollar amount needed to reconstruct a home is what shows the replacement cost.
+Fact: Without any pressure from any outside parties to buy or sell, market value is what a willing buyer would pay an interested seller for a specific home.
+The dollar amount needed to rebuild a house is what shows the replacement cost.

-Myth: Certain formulae, such as the price per square foot of the property, are what appraisers use to come to the value of a house.
+Myth: Appraisers use a formula, like a specific price per square foot, to come to the value of a house.

-Myth: As houses increase their worth by a certain percentage - in a robust economic state - the houses around the appreciating properties are expected to appreciate by the same amount.
+Myth: As homes increase their worth by a certain percentage - in a strong economy - the houses around the appreciating properties are expected to appreciate by the same amount.

 Have other questions about appraisers, appraising or real estate in Tulare County or Lindsay, CA?